 What should I wear to class?

-Students should wear comfortable clothing to yoga class.
-Some people like to wear sweatpants or shorts and tee shirts, others prefer to wear leotards or unitards to class.
+Students should wear comfortable clothing to yoga classes.
+Some people like to wear sweatpants or shorts and tee shirts.
+Others prefer to wear leotards or unitards to class.
 The most important factor is that you be able to move easily without your clothing binding or constricting.
 Clothing should not be too tight such that it restricts your movement; nor should clothing be too baggy as you and your teacher will need to see your alignment during practice to make adjustments to your postures.
-This enables the yoga instructor to ascertain whether you are in the correct posture and to make minor adjustments to your body.
+This enables the yoga instructor to ascertain whether or not you are in the correct posture, and to make minor adjustments to your body.
 It will allow you to get the maximum benefit from your practice.